sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 ### Readability
-Readability means it's easy to understand, not just easy to read. `Easy to understand` meaning might vary because each company/team has their own engineering skills standard.
-Having a readability standard set earlier will boost team productivity in the longer run, it'll cut communication cost, reduce time needed to understand the code and hence improve engineer onboarding process.
+Readability means it's easy to understand, not just easy to read. `Easy to understand` meaning might vary because each company/team has different engineering skills standard due to different skillset requirements as well.
+Having a readability standard set earlier will boost team productivity in the longer run, it'll cut communication cost, reduce the time needed to understand the code, hence improve the team onboarding process.

-##### [Readability] Static type
+##### [Readability] Statically typed language
 It might be worth the investment to use statically typed language.
 Code is meant to be read more than it is written, static typing will improve readability.
-Compiler will help you eliminate most of the compile-time type errors, this will simplify unit testing, you don't need to test data type unless your project requires you to do a lot of runtime type checking, too many runtime checking could be be sign of another problem though (depending on project goals).
+The compiler will help you eliminate most of the compile-time type errors, which will simplify code reviews, unit testing. you don't need to test data type unless your project requires you to do a lot of runtime type checking, too many runtime checking could be be sign of another problem though (depending on project goals).

-##### [Readability] Code comment
+##### [Readability] Invest in code comments
-Code comment usually is really useful to explain "why" certain logic is set that way, this will cut communication cost and make debugging a lot easier.
+Code comments can be used to explain "why" certain logic is set that way, this will cut communication cost and make debugging a lot easier.
 The goal is to help your peers and "future you" to understand the code either in code review or when we want to revisit the code in the future.
 Cases where code comment is beneficial:

 * Complex logic.
 * Motivation regarding unorthodox approach.
-* Hack/quickfix, this would reduce confusion a lot and make it explicit that the approach that's considered a "hackfix" is intended.
+* Hack/quick fix, this would reduce confusion a lot and make it explicit that the approach that's considered a "hack" is intended.

-##### [Readability] Explicit standard
+##### [Readability] Standard on variable names
 Set an acceptable standard of explicitness with your team.
 One of the most obvious example is to agree on how to name variables.